ChesscadeCanon/TheChesscadeCanon/README.md

 # The Chesscade Canon

-Chesscade is an open source, deterministic, perfect-information, falling block puzzle game with chess pieces.
+Chesscade is a deterministic, perfect-information, falling block puzzle game with chess pieces.
 The Chesscade Canon seeks to be a universal, canonical implementation of Chesscade, in the form of a lightweight, thread-safe, optimized dynamic library that can be used as a backend to graphical interfaces written in any language, as well as AI engines for experimentation.